viggo-gascou/fyp2022p01g06/README.md

 # FYPGroupF
 First Year Project - Group F

-Repository for the first project - Weather and Corona - Group F
+Repository for the first project - Weather and Corona